 Visit the Mob Museum

 The Mob Museum or “The National Museum of Organized Crime and Law Enforcement” tells the story of organized crime in the United States.
-Through pictures, artifacts, and interactive exhibitions, you are immersed in the lives of the most famous American gangsters, in the middle of the Prohibition period.
+Through pictures, artifacts, and interactive exhibitions, you are immersed in the lives of the most famous American gangsters in the middle of the Prohibition period.
 You learn more about the first casinos and the illegal gambling methods, how the FBI was born or what’s happening in a crime lab.
-And if you’re passionate about the Prohibition, visit the Underground – here you can visit a fully operational speakeasy and distillery, opened in 2018.
-The museum covers 3 floors, so take at least 1 – 2 hours to see everything.
+And if you’re passionate about Prohibition, visit the Underground – here you can visit a fully operational speakeasy and distillery, opened in 2018.
+The museum covers three floors, so it takes at least 1 – 2 hours to cover everything.

 Explore Fremont Street

 Fremont Street is an entertainment district in downtown Las Vegas – with live shows, concerts, glittery lights, and a zipline, and along with the Strip, it is one of the most famous streets in the city.
 It’s an excellent place to immerse yourself in the classic Las Vegas atmosphere without entering a casino (even though you find casinos on Fremont street, of course).
 And did you know Fremont Street was the first paved street in Las Vegas?

 See the city from the tallest observation tower in the United States

 The Stratosphere Observation Deck is the tallest observation tower in the United States, with a height of 1,149 feet.
 So for panoramic views of the city and surrounding desert, this is the place to go.
 There are also restaurants and bars where you can have a cocktail with this incredible view and more indoor and outdoor decks.
 And if sipping from a cocktail while enjoying the breathtaking views it’s not enough, then you can try the SkyJump or the thrill rides.

 Watch the Bellagio Fountains